 8. Have your child engage with the hairstylist

 Once at the appointment, encourage your child to interact with the hairstylist.
-Cookie Cutters found that children who are involved with the experience (picking the style, talking about their day, and providing feedback on if something hurts or feels uncomfortable) are more likely to enjoy their time in the salon.
+Cookie Cutters found that children who are involved with the experience (picking the style, talking about their day, and providing feedback on whether something hurts or feels uncomfortable) are more likely to enjoy their time in the salon.

-9. Bring toys, videos, or games to keep your child occupied
+9. Bring toys, videos, or games

 For those children who do not wish to or cannot engage with the hairstylist, be sure to have toys or other sensory items to occupy them.
 Cookie Cutters has video games and shows at every station in the salon for that reason.